Blog>Expert Advice>Everything you need to know about eco-friendly insulation

 Other green insulation types include eco-friendly spray foam made from non-toxic, renewable liquid (not to be confused with the 70s version, which is prone to ventilation issues and dampness), hemp, and denim.

-If in doubt, an experienced insulation specialist can advise on the best option for your home.
+If in doubt, a checked insulation installer can guide you on the most suitable option for your home.

-What type of eco-insulation is best for your home?
+What type of eco-insulation is right for your home?

 1. What's the insulation for?